-3. Reflection through Pedagogical Documentation, Evaluations & Reflective Questions
+4. Reflection through Pedagogical Documentation, Evaluations & Reflective Questions:

 Educators may record a one-off experience, or project work that may have lasted over several days, weeks or months.
-These are detailed and reflect on the teaching & learning (planned an unplanned) that has occurred.
+These are detailed and reflect on the teaching & learning (planned and unplanned) that has occurred.
 This documentation includes; connections, what took place, children's voices, educators' reflections, photos, drawings and a link to the EYLF and/or Theories.
-Educators reflect together at Team Meetings.
+Educators reflect together at Team Meeting's. (x) \The IWC sheet is evaluated by educators as we go.

-4. Sleeping & Bed Linen
+Sleeping & Bed Linen

-If you would like your child to sleep or rest, please indicate in the enrolment form.
+If you would like your child to sleep or rest, please indicate in the enrolment form, or if only on the odd occasion, let the staff know by either talking to them or by recording a note in the Sign In Book - Comment Section.

-Daily Rhythm
+Daily Routines